kumahq/kuma-website/docs/docs/dev/networking/transparent-proxying.md

 ### Reachable Services

 By default, every data plane proxy in the mesh follows every other data plane proxy.
-This may lead to a performance problems in larger deployments of the mesh.
+This may lead to performance problems in larger deployments of the mesh.
 It is highly recommended to define a list of services that your service connects to.

 :::: tabs :options="{ useUrlFragment: false }"